azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### Request Forwarding

-1. What Azure service or API would you suggest AdventureWorks utilize for understanding how to route guest requests to housekeeping or room service?
+1. What Azure service or API would you suggest First Up Consultants utilize for understanding how to route guest requests to housekeeping or room service?

-    The Language Understanding Intelligent Service (LUIS) API, which is a part of Microsoft Cognitive Services would enable AdventureWorks to define contextual models that can identify intents (e.g., what the chat user is wanting to do) and entities (e.g., the subject of their action).
+    The Language Understanding Intelligent Service (LUIS) API, which is a part of Microsoft Cognitive Services would enable First Up Consultants to define contextual models that can identify intents (e.g., what the chat user is wanting to do) and entities (e.g., the subject of their action).

 2. How would you implement or configure this service?